GFA Reportedly Ends Partnership with Winfried Schafer as Black Stars Backroom Shake-Up Continues

 • The decision follows a wider overhaul after the dismissal of Otto Addo, with further changes expected under the incoming head coach

-The Ghana Football Association has reportedly parted ways with Black Stars technical advisor Winfried Schafer as restructuring of the national team’s backroom staff continues, according to reports.
+The Ghana Football Association (GFA) has reportedly parted ways with Black Stars technical advisor Winfried Schafer as restructuring of the national team’s backroom staff continues, according to reports.

 Schafer was appointed in late 2024 to assist Otto Addo following Ghana’s failure to qualify for the 2025 Africa Cup of Nations.